kadena-io/chainweb-node/README.md

 In addition, a number of example executables are also included:

-*   `chaindb-trivial-sync-example`: An simple end-to-end scenario for mining and synchronizing nodes for a single chain.
+*   `single-chain-example`: An simple end-to-end scenario for mining and synchronizing nodes for a single chain.

-*   `chaindb-example`: Example for how to use the ChainDB API of chainweb.
+*   `blockheaderdb-example`: Example for how to use the BlockHeaderDB API of chainweb.

-*   `p2p-example-inprocess`: A simple p2p network implementation.
+*   `p2p-example`: A simple p2p network implementation.

 # Architecture Overview